bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 The `fields` prop is used to customize the table columns headings, and in which order the columns of data are displayed.
-The field object keys (i.e. `age` or `first_name` as shown below) are used to extract the value from each item (record) row, and to provide additional fetures such as sorting
+The field object keys (i.e. `age` or `first_name` as shown below) are used to extract the value from each item (record) row, and to provide additional fetures such as enabling sorting on the column, etc.

 ### Fields as a simple array
-Fields can be a simple array, for defining the order of the columns, and which columns to display:
+Fields can be a simple array, for defining the order of the columns, and which columns to display (order is guaranteed):

-**Example 3: Using `array` fields definition**
+**Example: Using `array` fields definition**
 ```html
 <template>
   <div>